andrewbanchich/forty-jekyll-theme/landing.md

 				<header class="major">
 					<h3>Papel</h3>
 				</header>
-				<p>Expense log/manager application written in VueJS and Google Firebase with focus on data sync in parallel usage.
-Using VueJS makes the application re-render lightening fast.</p>
+				<p>Expense manager application written in VueJS and powered by Google Firebase built with focus on data sync in parallel usage.
+Using VueJS makes the application re-render lightening fast.
+Learnt about Vuex state management and routing in VueJS.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/nuhman/papel" class="button">See more</a></li>
 				</ul>